m3nt0r/paperphp/README.md

 The data within wil be made available in the templates so you can use them as you see fit.
 For example, you could add a `author` field and output this information somewhere in your <head> section or maybe even load a custom vcard template, tailored for this particular author.

+    ---
+    title: "My life as doe"
+    author: "j-doe"
+    twitter: "jdoe204808"
+    ---

-All data is stored in the `document` variable.
-See the default templates for examples.
+Anything that is in the header section will be available via the `document` variable.

+    Follow me on Twitter: https://twitter.com/{{ document.twitter }}

+This brings us to...

 ## Templates

 I opted for [Twig](twig.sensiolabs.org/documentation) as engine for the templating system.